jtkim-kaist/VAD/README.md

 > According to our experiments, MRCG extraction time is relatively long compared to other acoustic features.
 - Classifier

-> This toolkit support 4 types of neural network based classifer implemented by python with tensorflow as following:
+> This toolkit supports 4 types of neural network based classifer implemented by python with tensorflow as following:
 > 1. Adaptive context attention model (ACAM)
 > 2. Boosted Deep neural network (bDNN) [1]
 > 3. Deep neural network (DNN) [1]